-This catalogue was kept in the collection of Bruce Draper, and is now over fifty years old.
-It is hoped that by sharing it with a wide audience, community members will come forward with memories, photos, newspaper articles, images of artworks or other items that may shed more light on this historic event in the life of the Arthurs Creek community and of the Australian art world.
+This catalogue is now over fifty years old and was kept in the collection of Bruce Draper.
+It is hoped that by sharing it with a wide audience, community members will be able to add memories, photos, newspaper articles, images of artworks or other items that may shed more light on this historic event in the life of the Arthurs Creek community and of the Australian art world.

-Tim Russell recalls that his father Brian Russell, who lived at ‘Kangaringa’ on the Hurstbridge Arthurs Creek Road in the early 1970’s, helped to organise an art show to which local artists contributed.
-He understands it became a valuable collection on display, was featured in newspapers of the day, and security had to be arranged.
-Do you too have personal or family recollections of this event?
+Tim Russell recalls that his father Brian Russell, who lived at ‘Kangaringa’ on the Hurstbridge Arthurs Creek Road in the early 1970’s, helped to organise the art show to benefit his son’s school.
+Local artists contributed and it became a valuable collection on display, featuring in newspapers of the day, with security having to be arranged due to public interest in the exhibition (Tim Russell, 2020).

 As the catalogue’s introduction aptly says, “This is a unique occasion in which artists and potters of the Arthurs Creek district are exhibiting together.

 It is a fitting reminder that many of Australia’s major artists have, at some time, found inspiration in and near this area.
 As some leave, others come to take their place.